X-XENDROME-X/SnapPulse/README.md

 - **Quality Optimization:** Balancing file size and quality has never been easier.
 Reduce quality for smaller files without sacrificing too much detail.

 ### 💾 Seamless Workflow
-- **Drag & Drop:** Simply drag your image into SnapPulse and start editing.
+- **Quick Upload:** Select your image with a simple click and start editing immediately.
 It's that easy!
 - **Instant Save:** Your masterpiece is ready?
 Save it with a single click, right from your browser.
+- **Easy Reset:** Made a mistake?
+No worries!
+Reset all filters with one button press.

 ## 🛠️ Tech Stack & Skills Showcase